• X

 • You assume all financial responsibility for the dog.

-• An adoption fee of $550 will be applied to cover a small portion of the veterinary and training costs associated with raising a WCC program dog.
+• For pet adoptions, we have a suggested donation from $550 to $2,000 depending on the level of training the dog has received.
+This will be applied to cover a small portion of the veterinary and training costs associated with raising a WCC-program dog.

 If you are interested in applying to adopt one of our dogs, please complete this online application.